ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 A number of niche solutions have emerged that provide for use-case specific remote attestation, but none have the generality needed to be used across the Internet.

-## Overview of Document

-The architecture described in this document (along with the accompanying solution and reference documents) enables the use of common formats for communicating Claims about an Attester to a Relying Party. \[FIXME Attester?
-Flows?
-To what end?\]

 Existing transports were not designed to carry attestation Claims.
 It is therefore necessary to design serializations of Claims that fit into a variety of transports, for instance: X.509 certificates, TLS negotiations, YANG modules or EtherNet/IP.
 There are also new, greenfield uses for remote attestation.
 Transport and serialization of these can be done without retrofitting.
 This is (will be) described in \[INSERT reference to adopted document on transport].

+## Overview of Document

+An overview of the RATS architecture is described in {{nutshell}} that describes the roles involved in attestation workflow and common models for exchanging RATS messages.
+Relevant attestation terminology, defined in {{terminology}} is referenced normatively by other documents and is a key part of this document.  {{referenceusecases}} describes several use cases that motivate the RAT architecture and illustrate how to leverage the roles and workflows described.
+A summary of attestation related concepts is covered in {{overview}} while the RATS architecture is described in detail in {{architecture}}; this along with the accompanying solution and reference documents enables the use of common formats for communicating Claims about an Attester to a Relying Party. \[FIXME Attester?
+Flows?
+To what end?\]

-While it is not anticipated that the existing niche solutions described in the use cases section {{referenceusecases}} will exchange claims directly, the use of a common format enables common code.
+While it is not anticipated that the existing niche solutions described in the use cases will exchange claims directly, the use of a common format enables common code.
 As some of the code needs to be in intentionally hard to modify trusted modules, the use of a common formats and transfer protocols significantly reduces the cost of adoption to all parties.
 This commonality also significantly reduces the incidence of critical bugs.

 In some environments the collection of Evidence by the Attester to be provided to the Verifier is part of an existing protocol: this document does not change that, rather embraces those legacy mechanisms as part of the specification.
 This is an evolutionary path forward, not revolutionary.
 Yet in other greenfield environments, there is a desire to have a standard for Evidence as well as for Attestation Results, and this architecture outlines how that is done.

-This introduction gives an overview of the message flows and roles involved.
-Following this, is a terminology section that is referenced normatively by other documents and is a key part of this document.
-There is then a section on use cases and how they leverage the roles and workflows described.

 In this document, terms defined within this document are consistently Capitalized \[work in progress. please raise issues, if there are Blatant inconsistencies].

 Current verticals that use remote attestation include:

-* The Trusted Computing Group "Network Device Attestation Workflow" {{I-D.fedorkow-rats-network-device-attestation}}
+* The Trusted Computing Group "Network Device Attestation Workflow" {{I-D.fedorkow-rats-network-device-attestation}} and "Hardware Requirements for a Device Identifier Composition Engine"
 * Android Keystore {{keystore}}
 * Fast Identity Online (FIDO) Alliance attestation {{fido}}
-* A number of Intel SGX niche systems based upon OTRP.
+* A number of Intel SGX niche systems based upon OTRP

 <!--
 Things to be mentioned (XXX):